Jdwilcox211/random_wasd/README.md

 # random_wasd
-This script randomly presses w,a,s, or d keys to stop the game from disconnecting due to being idle.
+This script randomly presses w,a,s,d, and b keys to stop the game from disconnecting due to being idle.
-Could be used on many games but was developed to use with Fortnite.
+Could be used on many games but was developed to use with Fortnite lego and festival jam modes for passive xp.
 Some games may require more robust methods so it may not work for all.

 Must have python installed https://www.python.org/ was created with 3.11.4, and successfully tested on 3.12.3